Odours in S.E. Calgary

 Sewer

-All the water that is flushed down toilets, drained from bathtubs or used for doing dishes and washing clothes drains into a sewage collection system.
-This wastewater is carried through sewer pipes by way of gravity and lift/pump stations to one of The City’s wastewater treatment plants, where it goes through a series of processes before it is released as clean water into the Bow River.
-The City operates approximately 10,000 kilometres of sewers, 92 pumping plants and three wastewater treatment plants.
+All the water that is flushed down toilets, drained from bathtubs or used for washing dishes and clothes drains into a sewage collection system.
+This wastewater is carried through sewer pipes to one of The City’s wastewater treatment plants.
+The City operates around 10,000 kilometres of sewers, 92 pumping plants and three wastewater treatment plants.

 What The City is currently working on